DinoChiesa/Apigee-Java-WsSec-Username-Token/README.md

-This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee, that inserts a username token that complies with WS-Security standard into a SOAP message.
+This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee, that inserts a UsernameToken that complies with WS-Security standard into a SOAP message.

 ## Disclaimer